krzysztofj1234567890/computer-science-basics-tutorials/Operating_System/README.md

 ### Exercise

 Find an interesting yes simple docker image in GitHub, run it as a container in docker desktop and use it.
+If you cannot find it, try to use this one: https://github.com/purrbot-site/ImageAPI

 ## Windows Command line